tytydraco/KTweak/README.md

 # ktweak
 A no-nonsense kernel tweak script for Android devices, backed with evidence.

+# Magisk Module
+The Magisk Module portion of this script is located in the `magisk-module` branch.

 # Another "kernel optimizer"?
 No. Well, yes.
 However, a "kernel optimizer" is a poor way to put it.
 KTweak performs kernel adjustments based on facts and evidence, unlike other optimizers with poorly written or heavily obfuscated code.
 For example: